Why Does My Water Smell Like Rotten Eggs?

 -

-The presence of sulfur bacteria or hydrogen sulfide gas in your plumbing system.
-This gas is common in well water or groundwater and is responsible for the foul odor.
+The presence of sulfur bacteria or hydrogen sulfide gas in your plumbing system is common in well water or groundwater and is responsible for the foul odor.

 -

-A chemical reaction in your hot water heater, especially noticeable when using hot water.
-This occurs when the magnesium anode rod inside the heater reacts with aluminum or other elements, producing hydrogen sulfide gas.
+A chemical reaction in your hot water heater, especially noticeable when using hot water occurs when the magnesium anode rod inside the heater reacts with aluminum or other elements, producing hydrogen sulfide gas.

 The Effects of Hydrogen Sulfide in Water